Polyak-{\L}ojasiewicz inequality is essentially no more general than strong convexity for $C^2$ functions: Main result

 \section{Main result}

-Our main result describes the possible sets of minimizers of a $C^2$ Polyak-Łojasiewicz function.
+The main result of the present paper describes the possible sets of minimizers of a $C^2$ Polyak-Łojasiewicz function.
 In many respects, $C^{1,1}_{loc}$ and $C^2$ functions behave almost identically.
 For instance, $C^{1,1}$ functions are twice differentiable almost everywhere.
 However, $C^2$ Polyak-Łojasiewicz functions are characterized by a surprising rigidity in their optimization landscape.
 Here is the main theorem. \begin{theorem} Let $f \in C^2(\mathbb{R}^n)$ and assume that $f$ satisfies a Polyak-Łojasiewicz inequality and that $\mathrm{argmin}(f)$ is a bounded set.
-Then $\mathrm{argmin}(f)$ consists of a single element. \end{theorem}
+Then $\mathrm{argmin}(f)$ consists of a single element. \end{theorem} \begin{remark} \normalfont After the initial public posting of this paper, we became aware that the result of Theorem \ref{thm1} had previously been established in a blog post by Criscitiello, Rebjock and Boumal \cite{criscitiello2025} based on earlier work \cite{Rebjock2025}, with a proof similar to ours. \end{remark}

 \begin{remark} \normalfont Strongly convex functions always having a unique minimizer, Theorem \ref{thm1} can therefore be restated as follows :

 \textit{Let $f \in C^2(\mathbb{R}^n)$ and assume that $f$ satisfies a Polyak-Łojasiewicz inequality and that $\mathrm{argmin}(f)$ is a bounded set.
 Then there exists an open convex set $\Omega$ containing $\mathrm{argmin}(f)$ such that $f_{|\Omega}$ is a strongly convex function.} \end{remark}